bluekitchen/btstack/chipset/README.md

 The latest generation CC256xC chipsets support multiple LE roles in parallel.

 The different CC256x chipset can be identified by the LMP Subversion returned by the *hci_read_local_version_information* command.
 TI also uses a numeric way (AKA) to identify their chipsets.
-The table shows the LMP Subversion and AKA number for the main CC256x series.
+The table shows the LMP Subversion and AKA number for the CC256x and the WL18xx series.

 Chipset | LMP Subversion |  AKA
 --------|----------------|-------